 Crime is a concern for the people visiting, living and working in Tandridge.
 The council, the police and other key agencies work together to reduce crime, improve the quality of life for everyone and make Tandridge safer place for all.

-The leading partner organisations which make up the ES CSP are:
+The leading partner organisations which make up the TCSP are:

 - Surrey County Council